10 best work vans in Australia (2026 update)

 A silver Mercedes Benz Sprinter van on a city street.

-Its advanced safety features, including crosswind assist and brake assist, make driving it easy, even in challenging rural conditions.
+Its advanced safety features, including crosswind assist and brake assist, make driving it easy, even in challenging rural conditions.ย It also scored a platinum rating in the ANCAP safety tests, giving it the highest score for a large van.

 Source: Mercedes-Benz Australia